hossamnasser938/api-request-biolerplate-actions/README.md

 // use outOfTheBoxReducer instead of myReducer
 ```

-now you get these attributes handled for you in the reducer whenever you make getData request:
+now you get these attributes handled for you in outOfTheBoxReducer whenever you make getData request:

 - GET_DATA + 'LOADING'
 - GET_DATA + 'ERROR'